tonethar/IGME-430-Fall-2024/exercises/11-post-admin-page.md

 ---

-## IV. admin.html - "add a hoot"
+## II. admin.html - "add a hoot"

 - The `POST` `/api/addHoot` endpoint is already working - we tested that endpoint with Postman, last time
 - Now we just need an HTML form to call this endpoint

 ---

-- First, here's the POST request helper function we'll need - start typing!
+- First, here's the `POST` request helper function we'll need - start typing!
   - note that `postJsonFetch()` has a parameter we have not seen before `payload`
     - this is the data we want to send along with the `POST` request, as a file
-  - you can see that in the fetch() request, thie payload is getting stringified and sent along as the `body` of the `POST` request
+  - you can see that in the `fetch()` request, thie payload is getting *stringified* and sent along as the `body` of the `POST` request
-  - the other new thing we are doing is to send the HTTP status code back with the callback function, along with the JSON
+  - the other new thing we are doing in this helper function is to send the HTTP status code back with the callback function, along with the JSON

 ![screenshot](_images/express-10.png)